Ngawi (town): Junior high schools

-Meanwhile, public junior high schools in Ngawi town District are dominated by private schools, with a total of eight school buildings.
-However, the number of public junior high schools in Ngawi City is almost even, with six public schools.
-Apart from that there are also two Islamic junior high school in the Ngawi District of the city.Following are some names of junior high schools in the Ngawi City area:
+Meanwhile, public junior high schools in Ngawi town are dominated by private schools, with a total of eight school buildings.
+However, the number of public junior high schools in the town is almost even, with six public schools.
+Apart from that there are also two Islamic junior high school in the town.
+The following are some names of junior high schools in the town area: